 “‘I’m saddened to say that 17 people lost their lives’ – Sheriff Scott Israel,” the Broward County Sheriff’s Office tweeted on Wednesday evening.

-The gunman, identified as 19-year-old Nicolas Cruz, was apprehended about an hour after shots were reported at Marjory Stoneman Douglas High School.
+The gunman, identified as 19-year-old Nikolas Cruz, was apprehended about an hour after shots were reported at Marjory Stoneman Douglas High School.
 Officials said earlier in the day that there were “at least 14 victims” who were being transported to Broward Health Medical Center and Broward Health North hospital following the mass shooting.

 Broward County Public Schools Supt.
 Robert Runcie had confirmed that there were fatalities to reporters at the scene.